MittyRobotics/tko-electronics-sim/README.md

 - Circuit diagramming with FRC parts (see subsection below for list)
 - Creating, moving, connecting devices with cables
 - Saving/importing circuits as shareable files
-- Automated debugging for wiring errors
+- Simulation for wiring errors
 - Simple LED simulation
 - 2D CAD-inspired GUI
 - Keybinds, help menu, options menu, and other QOL features
 - Packages for easy installation (support for Windows, MacOS, Linux)
+- Lightweight and fast with lwjgl3

 ## Future Updates

-- Enable resizing and fix bugs
+- Enable resizing
 - Future hardware (limelight, RSL, sensors, servos, etc.)
-- Welcome screen with basic instructions and more intuitive interface
+- Welcome screen with basic instructions
 - Twisted cables and groups of three cables for RoboRIO
 - Accurate scaling of parts on a blocks-per-inch grid for E-Plate diagramming
-- Actual simulation of gauges, pistons, motors
-- Color themes
-- Commented code
+- Cleaner code

 ## Installation